Jheim12/CAPP30239_FA22/week_01/README.md

 Anyways, there's only so much I can tell you about myself in this raw-data format, so why don't you take a look at my data selfie below, which is essentially just a visualization of myself.

 ![Data Selfie](JH_DataSelfie.jpg)

+*To see what all of those symbols mean, check this [page](https://ideas.ted.com/how-to-draw-your-own-selfie-using-your-personal-data/) out!*